kutinden/buyingacar/README.md

 ## Step 12.
 Getting offers with OTD price that includes a trade-in.

 After you get the trade-in appraised by used car department you should start to get an understanding of how dealers want to give for your car.
-As a fun excercise you can now try to match it with KBB and see how it goes.
+As a fun exercise you can now try to match it with KBB and see how it goes.
 Once at least one department does the real appraisal it becomes much easier to get the same information from others: just mention that you already have appraisal from other dealership and mention questions they asked and information you provided.
-Do not intially share the trade-in value.
+Do not initially share the trade-in value.
 Your email will get to the right people faster this way.

 Ask each dealer to update the Purchase agreement they have provided taking into account the trade-in value they offered.
 They might refuse saying that this is not the final trade-in value and it may change after they see the car - make them sure